alexelash/personal-website/_projects/temperate.md

     layout: "text-only"
     title: "Background"
     desc: |
-      Temperate is a decision-support tool for climate adaptation planners.
-The application guides practitioners through interpreting climate data and is aimed at users who may lack a climate background and need help understanding the process.
-Temperate help users develop a “vulnerability assessment” for their community and offers suggestions for how to take action based on a user’s location and particular community needs.
+      Temperate was a decision-support tool for climate adaptation planners.
+The application guided practitioners through interpreting climate data.
+It was primarily aimed at users who lack a climate background, but need to make critical decisions for their constituent's changing climate.
+Temperate guided users through the process of creating a “vulnerability assessment” for their community, suggesting how planners could take action.

-      Given our target userbase, I wanted to ensure that Temperate’s brand felt friendly and unintimidating.
+      Temperate’s brand is designed to be friendly and unintimidating.

-  - type: "default"
-    layout: "text-only"
-    title: "Branding research"
-    desc: |
+      ## Branding research

       Before touching a pencil, I researched tools already in the climate space.
 This allowed me to get a better sense of what would make Temperate stand apart from the already fairly crowded landscape of tools.
 I discovered several patterns:

-      - Unsurprisingly, color is dominated by blue and green.
+      - Unsurprisingly, blue and green dominate palette choices.
-      - Frequently the names of tools are fairly literal.
+      - Tool names are typically very literal.
-      - Imagery typically includes environmental symbols, like leaves, sun or water.
+      - Symbolism included environmental symbols, like leaves, sun or water.
-      - Marketing efforts in the space tend to focus on data as opposed to user goals.
+      - Marketing efforts tended to focus on breadth of data available.

-      This research was crucial in allowing me to establish a benchmark against which to develop and evaluate our product’s brand.
-  - type: "default"
-    layout: "text-visual"
-    title: "Naming our product"
-    desc: |
-      Once I better understood what was already out there, I felt that we could make the new product stand out with a unique, conceptual name and logomark.
-Using dependable blues and greens would ground the brand identity, and make it feel like it belongs alongside other tools and organizations.
-The team worked on developing a name and solicited ideas from all corners of the office.

-      Ultimately, we chose to reflect climate adaptation planning’s loftiest aspirational goal: to keep our world’s climate liveable for all of Earth’s creatures.
+      Our team brainstormed name ideas, ultimately choosing to reflect the aspirational goal: to keep our world’s climate liveable, or temperate, for all of Earth’s creatures.
-    visual:
-      type: "image"
-      caption: "Temperate climates lack extremes of temperate and precipitation."
-      image: "azavea-temperate/temperate_branding_04.jpg"
-      image-alt: "The word 'temperate' cutting out an image of coral reef."
-  - type: "default"
-    layout: "text-only"
-    desc: |

       We went with the name Temperate, inspired by geographically temperate climates.
 Temperate climates are those without extremes of temperature and precipitation (rain and snow), which made it a perfect analogy for the goal.
   - type: "default"
     layout: "text-visual"